jublo/monty/README.md

 // equals:
 // ...
 WHERE field1 = "value1" OR field2 LIKE "value2"

-// peek at the generated sql code echo $table->sql() . '<br />';
+// peek at the generated sql code without executing it echo $table->sql() . '<br />';

 // loop through the results and display them